Debbie Martin: Development

 Reece-Wilmore revealed she came up with the idea for the bulimia storyline, saying "When I came back from my Christmas holiday, I'd lost tons of weight.
 Everyone commented on my new figure and I thought to myself 'If there was anything wrong with me, those sorts of comments would have made me really paranoid about my weight.'"
 The actress then suggested the storyline, believing it was a subject familiar with a lot of teenage girls.
 The Neighbours bosses were initially "wary" of tackling such a difficult and sensitive storyline and a spokesperson said "We try to tackle serious issues such as bulimia as much as possible.
 We may not be able to wave a magic wand and make the problems go away, but by dealing with current situations they become topics for wider discussion."
 Reece-Wilmore added that she could see how eating disorders were connected to teenagers' anxieties about approaching adulthood as she used to make herself sick to avoid going to school.

+Reece-Wilmore departed at the end of 1994, but was lured back to the soap with the promise of "sizzling" storylines and a new look for her character.
 Debbie's sudden return from the United States surprises her father.
 She sports "a sophisticated new image", but also seems troubled by something.
 Debbie eventually broke down and confessed that she had had a relationship with Rosemary's personal assistant and toyboy, Joel Supple (Bruce Hughes).
 Joel later arrived in Erinsborough and declared his love for Debbie, before asking her to return to the United States with him.
 A columnist for Inside Soap deemed the storyline "racy".
+In April 2005, Kris Green of Digital Spy reported that Reece-Wilmore would reprise her role for the show's 20th anniversary episode.